bxbrenden/four-equations-puzzle/README.md

 2. See if a given permutation solves the puzzle, and print it if so.

 ### Getting All Possible Permutations
+I want to find every way that the numbers 1 through 9 can be scrambled.
 Rather than reinvent the wheel, I used the `permutations` function from Python's `itertools` module.
 This function returns all possible permutations of a list of numbers.

-Here's some example code that tells me every way the numbers 1 through 9 can be scrambled:
+Here's some example code that achieves this:
 ```
 from itertools import permutations

 one_thru_nine = list(range(1, 10))
 all_perms = list(permutations(one_thru_nine))
 ```